 This Day In Writing History

-On February 13th, 1991, the famous auction house Sotheby's announced that the original version of Mark Twain's classic novel, The Adventures of Huckleberry Finn had been discovered.
-Specifically, the first half of Twain's original manuscript, which had been thought lost.
+On February 13th, 1991, the famous auction house Sotheby's announced that the original draft of Mark Twain's classic novel, The Adventures of Huckleberry Finn (1885) had been discovered.
+Specifically, the first half of Twain's original draft manuscript, which had been thought lost.